Protect your work, your gear and your reputation in a flash with professional photography insurance.

-If a client is unhappy with your work, professional indemnity insurance pays for your defence costs and any compensation you’re liable for if they decide to sue you.
+If a client is unhappy with your work and decides to sue you, photographers’ professional indemnity insurance pays your defence costs and any compensation you’re liable for.
 Even if you’ve not actually done anything wrong.

-Professional indemnity insurance covers you if your clients don’t like the photographs you’ve taken for them or if a technical problem with your equipment means you can’t do something you said you could.
-So, it could pay the cost of reshooting wedding photos if the happy couple aren’t.
+For example, you’re covered if your clients don’t like the photographs you’ve taken, or if a technical problem with your equipment means you can’t do something you said you could.
+So, it could pay for reshooting wedding photos if the happy couple aren’t.

 Professional indemnity for photographers also covers you for things like infringement of intellectual property.
 Useful in this information-is-everywhere age.

 How much you pay will depend on the nature of your business.

 If you have a lot of gear for instance, you need to be certain you have a sufficient amount of photography equipment insurance.

 To choose the right level, add up everything you use to run your business, from laptops and cameras to lenses and tripods.
 Make sure you include it all, or you’ll be underinsured, which can leave you out of pocket.